jorgensd/presentations/fenicsx_sintef/presentation.md

 <img src="valnesmri2femii.png" width=1000px>
 <br>
 <p style="font-size: 20px;">
-Meshed brain with subarachnoid spaces from Valnes and Mardal
+Meshed brain with subarachnoid spaces from Valnes and Mardal,
 <i>
 Meshing the intracranial compartments: The cerebellum, cerebrum, brainstem, and cerebrospinal fluid
-</i>, 2025, To appear in Dokken et al.
+</i>, 2025, To appear in <b>Dokken</b> et al.
 </i>Mathematical Modelling of the Human Brain II From Glymphatics to Deep Learning</i>
 </p>
 <center>